plyoung/GameMap2D/README.md

 # GameMap2D

 GameMap is a simple 2D grid based solution for creating and keeping track of game map/ level data.
 It includes an editor where you can quickly define new maps and tiles.
 The editor has a map editor to easily "paint" tiles on the map.
+GameMap is a simple 2D grid based solution for creating and keeping track of game map/ level data in Unity.
+It includes an editor where you can quickly define new maps and tiles.
+The editor has a map editor to easily "paint" tiles on the map.

 A core feature of this kit is the ability to add fields to the asset, map and tile classes and be able to edit those fields in the map editor without having to make changes to the editor code; much like you would expect from scripts (components) shown in the Inspector.